 Thursday, October 26 | 4:30 p.m.

 Two Magnificat Alumnae Scholarships will be awarded each year to incoming freshmen who are the daughters and/or granddaughters of Magnificat alumnae on the basis of merit, service and leadership.
 The scholarships are $2,500 per year and will automatically renew each year, provided the recipients maintain a 3.5 GPA and remain in good disciplinary standing.
 To be considered for these scholarships, the Magnificat Common Scholarship Application, Alumnae Scholarship question, copies of 7th and 8th grade report cards, and a letter of recommendation from an adult who is not a family member, must be received by November 8, 2017.
 The recipients of these scholarships will be notified in writing by the end of December 2017.

 There are 20 Magnificat Marian Scholarships available for the 2018-2019 school year for current eighth grade students entering the Class of 2022.
 Each of the 20 recipients, who represent the finest examples of young women living their faith, will receive a $2,500 award.

 Specific requirements for Marian Scholarship consideration include:

-• Student must complete Marian Scholarship Application (due November 8, 2017)
+- • Student must complete Common Scholarship Application and respond to the Marian Scholarship questions (due November 8, 2017)

-• Student must have recommendation from a 7th or 8th grade teacher (form included in application)
+- • Student must have a teacher recommendation from a 7th or 8th grade teacher (form included in application)

 Magnificat High School is a school provider for the Cleveland Scholarship Program.
 All students who reside in Cleveland are eligible to apply.
-The CSP is funded by the Ohio Department of Education, and scholarship recipients receive $5,700 a year in tuition assistance for the high school of their choice.
-Applications for the 2018-2019 school year will be available in February 2017.
-For more information, go to the Ohio Department of Education website.
+The Cleveland Scholarship is funded by the Ohio Department of Education, and scholarship recipients receive $6,000 a year in tuition assistance for the high school of their choice.
+Applications for the 2018-2019 school year will be available in February 2018.
+For more information from the Ohio Department of Education, click here.